What should you bring with you on your trip to Israel?

 - 1 pair of nicer shoes for Shabbat

-- 1 Shabbat outfit (long skirt or dress with a nice blouse for women, nice khakis and a button down or polo shirt for men)
+- 1 Shabbat outfit (long skirt, dress or pants with a nice top for women / nice pants and a button down or polo shirt for men)

 - 1 towel

 - Cash/ATM Card/Credit Card (Visa and MasterCard are widely accepted)